npm/cli/docs/content/using-npm/config.md

 #### browser

 * Default: OS X: `"open"`, Windows: `"start"`, Others: `"xdg-open"`
-* Type: String
+* Type: String or Boolean

-The browser that is called by the `npm docs` command to open websites.
+The browser that is called by npm commands to open websites.

+Set to `false` to suppress browser behavior and instead print urls to terminal.

+Set to `true` to use default system URL opener.

 #### ca